orb-community/pktvisor/README.md

     Geo Options:
-      --geo-city FILE             GeoLite2 City database to use for IP to Geo mapping --geo-asn FILE              GeoLite2 ASN database to use for IP to ASN mapping
+      --geo-city FILE             GeoLite2 City database to use for IP to Geo mapping --geo-asn FILE              GeoLite2 ASN database to use for IP to ASN mapping --geo-cache-size N          GeoLite2 LRU cache size, 0 to disable. (default: 10000) --default-geo-city FILE     Default GeoLite2 City database to be loaded if no other is specified --default-geo-asn FILE      Default GeoLite2 ASN database to be loaded if no other is specified
     Configuration:
       --config FILE               Use specified YAML configuration to configure options, Taps, and Collection Policies Please see https://pktvisor.dev for more information